allenai/python-package-template/CONTRIBUTING.md

 ### Do you have a suggestion for an enhancement or new feature?

 We use GitHub issues to track feature requests.
-Before you create an feature request:
+Before you create a feature request:

 * Make sure you have a clear idea of the enhancement you would like.
 If you have a vague idea, consider discussing it first on a GitHub issue.